Skip to content

 $1 million

-The funding would be used by the Town of Lexington to improve tree cover in and around the Mystic River Watershed communities.
-This project prioritizes a regional, coordinated effort to improve tree canopy and protect public health.
-The project ensures that our communities have best practices (i.e. Master Plans), take action to plant trees in vulnerable neighborhoods and promotes collaboration among the disparate communities.
-The project is an appropriate use of taxpayer funds because the project will improve community members and produce health and safety benefits for the community.
+Project Description: The funding would be used by the Town of Lexington to improve tree cover in and around the Mystic River Watershed communities.
+The project prioritizes a regional, coordinated effort to improve tree canopy and protect public health.
+The project ensures that our communities have best practices to plant trees in the region.
+The project is an appropriate use of taxpayer funds because the project will improve and produce health and safety benefits for the community.
 This project has a Federal nexus because it is for the purposes authorized by the Soil Conservation and Allotment Domestic Act of 1935, 16 U.S. Code sections 590a-590d and 590f-g.

 Member Certification